 Jordan Kahn has chosen to tantalize diners at his Vespertine restaurant in Los Angeles with a sequenced multi sensory experience.
-One that resonates long after you leave the quiet enclave of Culver City and the lighted column appropriately named the “Waffle” for its soft geometric shape covered with a steel grid.
+Situated in the quiet enclave of Culver City in the lighted column appropriately named the “Waffle” for its soft geometric shape covered with a steel grid.
 In keeping with its location Kahn’s gustatory exploration is unexpected, somewhat nebulous, and certainly not consistent with any recognizable restaurant format, especially in the city it calls home.
-In some ways it is reminiscent of restaurants like Mugaritz or Enigma in Spain, Borago or Central in Latin America, as well some very familiar names in the Nordic region.
-Kahn’s career, initially as a pastry chef took him through the kitchens of French Laundry, Per Se, Alinea, Varietal, and Michael Mina’s Louis XIV before he moved over to head the savory kitchen at Red Medicine where he delved into the flavors of South East Asia.
-The highly conceptualized cuisine at Vespertine however, is entirely Kahn’s own with hints of his mentors Keller and Achatz who as he says he was so obsessed with in his early days in their kitchens, “I would even go home and practice how to walk like Thomas or cut like Grant and those people have made such a huge impact on me.”
+Kahn’s career, initially as a pastry chef took him through the kitchens of French Laundry, Per Se, Alinea , Varietal, and Michael Mina’s Louis XIV before he moved over to head the savory kitchen at Red Medicine where he delved into the flavors of South East Asia.
+The highly conceptualized cuisine at Vespertine however, is entirely Kahn’s own and according to him with hints of his mentors Keller and Achatz who as he says he was so obsessed with in his early days in their kitchens, “I would even go home and practice how to walk like Thomas or cut like Grant and those people have made such a huge impact on me.”

-In a world obsessed with chefs and gastronomy, Kahn is one of the new generation of gastro stars who are choosing to break boundaries interpreting and creating a sophisticated cuisine that is technical, artistic and totally unfamiliar.
-Agitated food scribes who when confronted with a concept that does not fit existing parameters, bank on sensationalism to attract attention.
+In a world obsessed with chefs and gastronomy, Kahn is one of the new generation of gastro stars who are attempting to break boundaries , interpreting and creating a sophisticated cuisine that is technical, artistic and totally unfamiliar.
 There is an inherent desire to label and force into preexisting framework, especially that which is difficult to comprehend and to some extent it plays into the critiques and reviews of the restaurant.
-Hence the spaceship and spaceship food references but on multiple visits ET was never home.
 The Instagram feed of the restaurant only follows NASA, probably an oblique/humorous reference to the “Spaceship” labels that were bestowed on the restaurant in its opening phase.

 Vespertine has also attracted eyes to the area with its motley collection of buildings by architect Eric Owen Moss and developers Frederick and Laurie Samitaur Smith.
-Structures with names like Samitaur Tower, Stealth, Pterodactyl, and of course the Waffle were probably a contributing factor to the Mad Max scenarios for Vespertine in the writings of some food writers and critics.
-The multi-disciplinary project has brought together luminaries from disparate worlds, the architect Moss, ceramicist Ryota Aoki, cutlery designer Yuichi Takamata, fashion designer Jona Sees who uniformed the front of house brigade, musical tracks by a Texan rock band and even a perfumer as guests are gifted a boxed memory, in one instance of frankincense, to take home.
+Structures with names like Samitaur Tower, Stealth, Pterodactyl, and the Waffle .
+The multi-disciplinary project brought together luminaries from disparate worlds, the architect Moss, ceramicist Ryota Aoki, cutlery designer Yuichi Takamata, fashion designer Jona Sees who uniformed the front of house brigade, musical tracks by a Texan rock band and even a perfumer , as departing guests are gifted a boxed memory, in one instance of frankincense, to take home.
 Blurring the boundaries between the creative arts and cuisine, the auditory and architectural components are the first impressions on arrival at the front door.
 There is no signage for the restaurant, and when the evening service begins, the neighborhood is deserted and quiet, except for the music.

 In the words of Aldous Huxley, “After the silence which comes nearest to expressing the inexplicable is music.”
 It certainly plays a big part in the experience at Vespertine in the four tracks by the band “This Will Destroy You.”
 All of Kahn’s projects including his previous kitchen address at Red Medicine and even Destroyer, his casual restaurant that sits across the way, are named after albums by well known musicians so music is certainly an integral part of his artistic expression.

-To any well-versed international food traveler, the tasting menu leaves no doubt about the prowess of the chef who has worked his way through the top kitchens in the country.
-Is it a first in gastronomy, probably not internationally, but certainly ground breaking in Los Angeles.
-Having observed firsthand the reactions and appreciation of Kahn’s conceptual culinary skills by visiting international chefs from the top restaurants of the world it is evident that LA has added one more vibrant color to its rich culinary tapestry.
+To any well-versed international food traveler, the tasting menu leaves no doubt about the intent of the chef who has worked his way through the top kitchens in the country.
+Is it a first in gastronomy, definitely not internationally, but was initially ground breaking in Los Angeles.
+The future is unpredictable as there is buzz about a complete transformation of the food and service aspect in the restaurant as it enters its second year.
+The longevity of a restaurant depends ultimately on the food once the novelty wears off.

 In several candid conversations with the tall lanky Kahn with his recognizable swathe of hair brushed to one side we spoke about the many misconceptions, labels and aspirations.
-The very eloquent, artistic, self-confessed “nerd” tells all in his own words:
+The self-confessed “nerd” tells all in his own words:

 Is the spaceship reference to Vespertine appropriate?